elewa-academy/codewars-v4/demo-solutions/string-reverser/code-review.md

 ### Tests

+* Are there a minimum of 6 test cases?
 * Is the test file properly named and in the /tests folder?
 * Are the tests & tinytest required into the index.html?
 * Are the test cases descriptively named?